This is a Preprint and has not been peer reviewed. This is version 3 of this Preprint.

 Abstract

-Greenspaces in communities are critical for mitigating effects of climate change and have important impacts on our health.
-Nowadays, the availability of visible spectrum satellite imagery data combined with deep learning methods, allows for automated greenspace analysis at high resolution.
-We propose a custom deep learning-based approach which includes novel green color augmentation to better detect as well as delineate types of greenspace vegetation (trees, grass) with satellite imagery.
+Greenspaces in communities are critical for mitigating effects of climate change and have important impacts on health.
+Today, the availability of satellite imagery data combined with deep learning methods allows for automated greenspace analysis at high resolution.
+We propose a novel green color augmentation for deep learning model training to better detect and delineate types of greenspace (trees, grass) with satellite imagery.
 Our method outperforms gold standard methods, which use vegetation indices, by 33.1% (accuracy) and 77.7% (intersection-over-union; IoU).
-With the proposed augmentation technique, we also show improvement over popular deep learning-based segmentation methods for both classification of total greenspace as well as by vegetation type.
-We apply the method to high-resolution (0.15 meter per pixel) satellite images covering the entirety of Karachi, Pakistan.
-Detection across the city can inform planning needs based on where greenspaces exist and in what form; we find that greenspaces in Karachi are often linked to areas of development (Pearson’s correlation coefficient (r) shows a significant 0.352 correlation between greenspaces and paved roads, p < 0.001), with a slightly higher correlation between roads and trees versus roads and grass.
-Quantifying greenspace in Karachi also illuminates an important need; Karachi has 4.17 square meters of greenspace per capita, which significantly lags World Health Organization recommendations.
+The proposed augmentation technique also shows improvement over state-of-the-art deep learning-based methods by 13.4% (IoU) and 3.11% (accuracy) for greenspace segmentation.
+We apply the method to high-resolution (0.27 m/pixel) satellite images covering Karachi, Pakistan and illuminates an important need; Karachi has 4.17 m^2 of greenspace per capita, which significantly lags World Health Organization recommendations.
+Moreover, greenspaces in Karachi are often in areas of economic development (Pearson’s correlation coefficient shows a 0.352 correlation between greenspaces and roads, p < 0.001), and corresponds to higher land surface temperature in localized areas.
+Our greenspace analysis and how it relates to infrastructure and climate is relevant to urban planners, public health and government professionals, and ultimately the public, for improved allocation and development of greenspaces.

 DOI